jordanfoleyreis/PowerBI_Project/README.md

 ![Dashboard](ExecutiveOverview.png)
-Executive Summary
-Totals sales sits at $2.3 Million with a total profit of $286,000.
-Total orders have increased alot from 969 in 2014 to 1,687 in 2017.
-There looks to be increased sales around September to Decemeber indicating seasonality.
-This trend follows for all regions excluding the south.
-Year-over-year sales have increased by 15.67%, indicating strong overall revenue growth.
-Despite this increase, profit margins have remained stable since 2014 at approximately 12.47%, suggesting that growth has not translated into proportional margin expansion.
-This trend can also be seen in order count totals as well.
-Sales activity is primarily concentrated in the East and West regions, with the Central and South regions contributing comparatively lower revenue.
-Additional market and regional data is required to determine whether this gap is driven by demand, distribution, or market penetration limitations.
-Profitability varies significantly by product category.
-The Furniture segment underperforms with a 2.49% profit margin, while Office Supplies (17.04%) and Technology (17.4%) deliver substantially higher returns.
-This disparity highlights an opportunity to prioritize investment and growth strategies in the two most profitable categories while reassessing the role and cost structure of Furniture.

-Executive Overview PDF: [View Executive Overview] https://github.com/jordanfoleyreis/PowerBI_Project/blob/main/Executive_Overview.pdf
+Total sales amount to $2.3 million, generating a total profit of $286,000, resulting in an overall profit margin of approximately 12.47%.
+Order volume has grown significantly over time, increasing from 969 orders in 2014 to 1,687 in 2017, reflecting strong expansion in business activity.

+Sales exhibit clear seasonality, with consistent increases from September through December across most regions, except for the South.
+Year-over-year sales have grown by 15.67%, indicating solid revenue momentum.
+However, profit margins have remained relatively stable since 2014, suggesting that increased sales volume has not translated into improved profitability.
+A similar pattern is observed in order growth, where higher volume has not significantly enhanced efficiency or margins.

+From a regional perspective, sales are primarily concentrated in the East and West, while the Central and South regions lag behind.
+Additional data would be needed to determine whether this gap is driven by differences in demand, distribution strategy, or market penetration.

+At the product category level, profitability varies considerably.
+The Furniture segment underperforms with a 2.49% profit margin, whereas Office Supplies (17.04%) and Technology (17.4%) generate substantially higher returns.
+This disparity highlights a clear opportunity to prioritize investment in higher-margin categories while reassessing pricing, cost structure, or strategic positioning within the Furniture segment.

 Customer/Region Analysis
 ![Dashboard](images/dashboard.png)